wildfly/quickstart/cdi-injection/README.md

 Deploying the Application
 -------------------------

-First you need to start JBoss AS 7.
+First you need to start JBoss AS 7 or JBoss Enterprise Application Platform 6.
 To do this, run

     $JBOSS_HOME/bin/standalone.sh